 How to build an employer branding strategy

-Before you begin, you should be aware that “improving employer branding” does not have a clear start and finish.
+Before you begin, you should be aware that “improving employer branding” doesn’t have a clear start and finish.
 It is, by nature, somewhat abstract and fluid.
-Much of your employment brand can be controlled, but it will always be impacted by external variables.
+The non-linear set of results can be offputting to many, but it doesn’t need to be so vague.
+Much of your employment brand can be controlled.
+Just remember that it will always be impacted by external variables.

 To account for that risk, it’s helpful to think of an employer branding strategy in cyclical phases, which include:

 You’ll likely find yourself going through these stages on a rolling basis, which will help you continuously analyze, refine, and pivot your employer brand messaging to reflect those external variables.
 If you maintain an identical method, there’s something wrong.
 You should be adjusting and pivoting as you gain more traction.

 So, what happens in each phase?
 How do you build an employer branding strategy?
 We’ve got the answers.
 Here’s an overview of the types of tasks that are often involved in each phase of building an employer branding strategy.

 The planning phase is where you take stock of your current employer brand and messaging strategy, and develop an improvement plan.